peter88213/nvhelp-en/source/world_view.rst

       standard application, you can provide a *novelibre* "launcher" setting.
       For this, just create a text file named **launchers.ini** in the ``.novelibre.config``  directory (where all configuration files are stored).
+      Here you can assign applications to the file extensions.

+      Zim desktop wiki pages are a special case.
+      For this, the Zim program is assigned to the `.zim` extension.

       This example shows a setting that makes *novelibre* open text files with the *Zim Desktop Wiki* application instead of the standard text